In vitro fertilisation: Expansions

 There are various expansions or additional techniques that can be applied in IVF, which are usually not necessary for the IVF procedure itself, but would be virtually impossible or technically difficult to perform without concomitantly performing methods of IVF.

 Preimplantation genetic screening or diagnosis

-Preimplantation genetic screening (PGS) or preimplantation genetic diagnosis (PGD) has been suggested to be able to be used in IVF to select an embryo that appears to have the greatest chances for successful pregnancy.
+Preimplantation genetic screening (PGS) or preimplantation genetic diagnosis (PGD) has been suggested for use in IVF to select an embryo that appears to have the greatest chances for successful pregnancy.
 However, a systematic review and meta-analysis of existing randomised controlled trials came to the result that there is no evidence of a beneficial effect of PGS with cleavage-stage biopsy as measured by live birth rate.
 On the contrary, for those of advanced maternal age, PGS with cleavage-stage biopsy significantly lowers the live birth rate.
 Technical drawbacks, such as the invasiveness of the biopsy, and non-representative samples because of mosaicism are the major underlying factors for inefficacy of PGS.

 Still, as an expansion of IVF, patients who can benefit from PGS/PGD include: